MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/config-lock.md

 Helpdesk scenario:

 1. Helpdesk support engineer investigates the device
-1. Helpdesk support engineer contacts the IT Admin to unlocks the device
+1. Helpdesk support engineer contacts the IT Admin to unlock the device
-1. IT Admin unlocks the device in order to make configuration changes
+1. IT Admin unlocks the device to make configuration changes
 1. Device returns to locked state after a defined time (default 30 minutes)

 ## System Requirements